Please ensure Javascript is enabled for purposes of website accessibility NYC Theater Accessibility for People Who are Hard of Hearing or Deaf

 The Metropolitan Opera, Met Titles

-The Metropolitan Opera offers in house translation for all its operas with a system called “Met Titles,” which are seen on individual screens on the seat backs, on stanchions, and at all Standing Room locations except the Grand Tier, according to the website.
+The Metropolitan Opera offers in-house translation for all its operas with a system called “Met Titles,” which are seen on individual screens on the seat backs, on stanchions, and at all Standing Room locations except the Grand Tier, according to the website.
 Met Titles are offered in English, Spanish, and German for all operas and Italian for Italian-language operas.
-I’ve never been to the Met before but after I found out about this opportunity, I absolutely have to go!
 For more information go to https://www.metopera.org/about/faq/met-titles/

 Why I like Met Titles:

-Allow users to enjoy a fantastic opera while also understanding the plot, just like anyone else.
+• Allows users to enjoy a fantastic opera while understanding every plot development.

 What else you should know: